jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 ![](http://martinfowler.com/articles/microservices/images/PreferFunctionalStaffOrganization.png)

 *Cross functional teams produce code they can own from end to end, that fits in with other code that other teams own.*

+## In summary

+I've scratched the surface here, this a huge topic with many possibilities.
+Over my next few posts I'll look at the peripheral parts of the Docker ecosystem and how you can bring it into your team.